adityabucha44/CrowdMonitoringSystem/README.md

 The data is shown in form of metrices in a mobile app and can be used to predict occupancy of a closed area based on previous data.

 # Applications-
-Hostel Mess, Public Transports, Seminar Halls etc# CrowdMonitoringSystem
+Hostel Mess, Public Transports, Seminar Halls etc
-# CrowdMonitoringSystem